Evaluation and Report Sample Clauses

 AutoNDA by SimpleDocs

 Evaluation and Report.
-Upon the completion of authorized test and sampling procedures the consultant will issue a written report supplementing the Phase II report and detail, at a minimum, the following: • Results of each individual test, sampling, or monitoring procedure. • Comparison of results to standards. • Conclusions and further recommendations, as appropriate.
+Upon the completion of authorized test and sampling procedures the consultant will issue a written report supplementing the Phase I report and detail, at a minimum, the following: • Results of each individual test, sampling, or monitoring procedure. • Comparison of results to standards. • Conclusions and further recommendations, if appropriate.
+Phase III Field Investigation/Testing Assess the extent and degree of contamination identified at the site, in accordance with applicable local, state, or federal guidelines.

 Evaluation and Report.
 These tests shall be billed based on the length of time it takes the client to complete the assessment, and the maximum charge shall not exceed $400.00 per evaluation.